aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/accessibility-tagged-pdf/working-with-table-in-tagged-pdfs/_index.md

 Aspose.PDF for .NET allows styling a table row in Tagged PDF document.
 In order to style a table row, you can use the properties of [TableTRElement](https://reference.aspose.com/pdf/net/aspose.pdf.logicalstructure/tabletrelement) class.
 The following is the list properties you can use to style a table row:

-- BackgroundColor
+- BackgroundColor.
-- Border
+- Border.
-- DefaultCellBorder
+- DefaultCellBorder.
-- MinRowHeight
+- MinRowHeight.
-- FixedRowHeight
+- FixedRowHeight.
-- IsInNewPage
+- IsInNewPage.
-- IsRowBroken
+- IsRowBroken.
-- DefaultCellTextState
+- DefaultCellTextState.
-- DefaultCellPadding
+- DefaultCellPadding.
-- VerticalAlignment
+- VerticalAlignment.

 The following code snippet shows how to style a table row in the Tagged PDF document: